 The southern excursion covers a wide area; you will experience the cedar forest of the Middle Atlas, the breathtaking gorges of the High Atlas Mountains, and the desert.
-You’ll learn about Morocco’s.
-The excursion is punctuated by lectures and field study exercises on topics such as biodiversity and forest conservation plans, sustainability challenges, nomadic history and culture, and multiculturalism.
-You will engage with local communities like the Ait Khabbash tribe and learn about their cultures, ride a camel across the sand dunes of Merzouga, watch the sunrise from the Erg Chebbi’s highest dune, and hear a performance by a Gnawa band in the heart of the desert.
+The excursion is punctuated by lectures and field study exercises on topics such as human rights and forest conservation plans, sustainability challenges, nomadic history and culture, and multiculturalism.
+You will engage with local communities and learn about their cultures, ride a camel across the sand dunes of Merzouga, watch the sunrise from the Erg Chebbi’s highest dune, and hear a performance by a Gnawa band in the heart of the desert.

 Program in a minute-ish

 Through the interdisciplinary coursework outlined below, students explore Moroccan society and culture, Arabic language, field research methodology, and independent research.
 The Multiculturalism and Human Rights in the Context of the Arab Spring course is divided into three components, each of which is coordinated by one or two scholars specializing in the field under question.
 Lecturers of renown as well as politicians and civil society activists are invited to talk to the students as part of this course.
 Intensive Arabic instruction is provided for students at many levels allowing all students to understand the culture more deeply.

 The following syllabi are representative of this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.
 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.